 Iran and Kuwait have held talks on the construction of a 350-mile pipeline that would bring Iranian gas to Kuwait.
-The two sides have apparently reached agreement on volumes (8.5 million cubic meters of gas would go to Kuwait each day) but not on price.
-44 There are also discussions reported between Iran and Iraq on constructing pipelines to facilitate oil and gas swaps between the two.
-No firm movement on any of these projects is evident.
+The two sides have apparently reached agreement on volumes (8.5 million cubic meters of gas would go to Kuwait each day) but not on price.44

 Iran has sought to use its close relations with Iraq to evade banking and energy sanctions.
-As noted above, the United States has sanctioned an Iraqi bank that has cooperated with Iran's efforts, and then lifted those sanctions when the bank reduced its exposure to the Iranian financial sector.
-The United States has pressed Iraq to inspect flights from Iran to Syria to enforce cooperation with U.N. sanctions that ban Iran from exporting arms.
+As noted above, the United States has sanctioned an Iraqi bank that has cooperated with Iran's efforts, and then lifted those sanctions when the bank reduced that business with Iran.
+The United States has pressed Iraq, with limited success, to inspect flights from Iran to Syria to enforce cooperation with U.N. sanctions that ban Iran from exporting arms.
+Iraq presented the United States with a more significant Iran sanctions-related dilemma on July 23, 2013, when it signed an agreement with Iran to buy 850 million cubic feet per day of natural gas through a joint pipeline that reportedly is nearing construction.
+The pipeline will enter Iraq at Diyala province and feed several power plants.
+The two countries signed a contract for the pipeline construction in July 2011, and it reportedly is close to completion on both sides of the border; its construction costs are estimated at about \$365 million.45